juergenschubert/docker-ubuntu-grafana-influxdb/Grafana dashboard/README.md

 ### Name the folder like DataDomain or DataDomain - Streaming Demo
 ![Screen Shot 2021-04-29 at 08 11 56](https://user-images.githubusercontent.com/17120076/116508911-a0cf6400-a8c2-11eb-8172-e02f03cba08c.png)

-# Steps to import and move the Grafana Dashboards
-make sure you have downloaded both folders inside **Grafana dashboard** and the dashboard inside the folder.
-The folders are DataDomain and DataDomain - Streaming Demo.

 # let's add the data source.
 navigate to the Data Sources
 ![Screen Shot 2021-04-29 at 08 24 36](https://user-images.githubusercontent.com/17120076/116510127-b6458d80-a8c4-11eb-9267-5ac204ea66fb.png)